jaysomani/firstspot/CODE_OF_CONDUCT.md

 ### 5. Reporting and Enforcement

-If you witness or experience any behavior that violates this Code of Conduct, please report it by contacting [maintainer's email].
+If you witness or experience any behavior that violates this Code of Conduct, please report it by contacting jaysomani2016@gmail.com.
 All reports will be kept confidential.
 The project maintainers reserve the right to take appropriate action, including but not limited to warning, temporary ban, or permanent ban from the project.

 ### 6. Acknowledgment